Illinois Urologic Health Surgeons

 Kidney stones send over 500,000 Americans to the emergency room annually.
 If you don’t get help for kidney stones, they can eventually cause excruciating pain, along with severe urologic problems like urinary blockage.
-At Illinois Urologic Health Surgeons in Dixon, and Spring Valley outside of Sterling Illinois, experienced urologist specialist Steve Y. Chung, MD, offers symptom relief using advanced minimally invasive procedures to help you recover fast.
+At Illinois Urologic Health Surgeons in Dixon, Peru and serving the surrounding area of the Illinois Valley, experienced urologist specialist Steve Y. Chung, MD, offers symptom relief using advanced minimally invasive procedures to help you recover fast.
 Book your appointment online or by calling the office now.

 Kidney stones are solidified minerals and salts from your urine.
 Although it's normal for your urine to contain these substances, high levels cause stones to form.
 Sometimes, kidney stones remain in your kidneys without growing or causing any symptoms.
 Kidney stones can be as tiny as a grain of sand, but they can also grow large enough to fill your kidney.